BogdanDIA/serial-udp/README.md

 /dev/tnt1
 ```

-A set of set of simple scripts is provided in <b>serial-udp/link-scripts/</b>.
+A set of simple scripts is provided in <b>serial-udp/link-scripts/</b>.
 A config file, <b>serial-udp/link.conf</b>, should be updated with the correct parameters.
 The scripts restart the two above commands in case they crash.
 Content of the <b>link.conf</b> is below:
 ```
 # general params